JeffreyCase/pcaob-rag-audit-assistant/README.md

 ## Project origin, individual contribution, and AI assistance

 I originally completed this academic project with three classmates in the Rutgers MAcc program.
 I developed the Python pipeline and the corresponding technical, testing, and results slides, and I contributed to debugging and evaluation.
 My teammates and I shared responsibility for the problem framing, audit interpretation, written deliverables, and final presentation.
-I credit the other team members collectively to respect their public-profile preferences.

 After the course submission, I independently led the portfolio conversion.
 I reorganized the original work into the public codebase shown here, created and deployed the no-key Streamlit demonstration, added regression tests and public governance documentation, and validated the final repository and app.
 I completed this post-course portfolio work independently of the original team.